peterchenyipu/OVERTHINK_public/README.md

 * To conduct ICL-Genetic Context-Agnostic or ICL-Genetic Context-Aware attack, first complete the attack without ICL-Genetic to create the pickle files.
 * We generated the pickle files in the `/pickle` folder in advance for convenience.
 * Since our attack only utilizies APIs from OpenAI's o1, o1-mini and DeepSeek-R1, it does not require any CUDA environment.
 Feel free to run the attack in your local environment.
+* You can download the FreshQA dataset from https://github.com/freshllms/freshqa

 ## 1. Prerequisites ✅
 All experiments were done on `python==3.9.21` version.
 Use the following command to setup a conda environment and download required pacakages.